sem-geologist/peaksight-binary-parser/README.md

 ### Working example (for python as target language)
 1. after downloading the repository, the file `cameca.ksy` needs to be compiled into target language with kaitai struct compiler.
-   The "easiest" way is to go to kaitai struct web-ide, drag and drop the file to ide and right click on the file in the list and navigate to `Generate parser` > and select the wished target language, which will present compiled source code in the tab onto hexviewer part of ide.
+   The "easiest" way is to go to kaitai struct web-ide (https://ide.kaitai.io/), drag and drop the file to ide and right click on the file in the list and navigate to `Generate parser` > and select the wished target language, which will present compiled source code in the tab onto hexviewer part of ide.
 The code can be selected there and copied to a blank new file.
    Let's say we selected the python, had copied the code to new blank document in your favorite plain text/code editor, and saved the file as `cameca.py`.
    The alternative way is to install kaitai struct compiler and use CLI in the path of the file:
    `ksc -t python cameca.ksy`, which will produce the `cameca.py` in the same directory (there is also an option to specify directory).